khanmtariq45/todo/README.md

     if not text:
         return links

+    # Check for hyperlinks in the paragraph
     if hasattr(paragraph, 'hyperlinks'):
         for hyperlink in paragraph.hyperlinks:
             try:
                 if hyperlink and hasattr(hyperlink, 'address') and hyperlink.address: url = hyperlink.address.strip()
+                    # Only keep local file paths (excluding external URLs)
                     if not url.lower().startswith(("http://", "https://", "mailto:", "tel:", "ftp://", "s://", "www.")): display_text = hyperlink.text.strip() if hasattr(hyperlink, 'text') else url links.append((url, line_offset, "Hyperlink", display_text))
             except Exception as e:
                 print(f"Warning: Hyperlink error - {e}")

+    # Also check for URLs in the text using regex
     try:
         matches = URL_REGEX.findall(text)
         for url in matches:
             if url and not any(url in found_url for found_url, _, _, _ in links):
                 clean_url = url.strip()
+                # Only add local file URLs
                 if LOCAL_FILE_REGEX.match(clean_url) and not clean_url.lower().startswith(("http://", "https://", "mailto:", "tel:", "ftp://", "s://", "www.")): links.append((clean_url, line_offset, "Text", clean_url))
     except Exception as e: